Pickling: Central and Eastern Europe

-Romanian pickles (murături) are made out of beetroot, cucumbers, green tomatoes (gogonele), carrots, cabbage, garlic, sauerkraut (bell peppers stuffed with cabbage), bell peppers, melons, mushrooms, turnips, celery and cauliflower.
+Romanian pickles (murături) are made out of beetroot, cucumbers, green tomatoes (gogonele), carrots, cabbage, garlic, sauerkraut, bell peppers, melons, mushrooms, turnips, celery and cauliflower.
 Meat, like pork, can also be preserved in salt and lard.

-Polish, Czech and Slovak traditional pickles are cucumbers, sauerkraut, peppers, beetroot, tomatoes, but other pickled fruits and vegetables, including plums, pumpkins and mushrooms are also common.
+Polish cuisine is centered around pickled foods.
+Pickled gherkins are enjoyed in a multitude of ways; a snack, a sidedish, a 'chaser' for vodka, and also often used to pickled-gherkin soup.

+Czech cuisine incorporates many pickled fruits and vegetables as a way to preserve produce that in their climate are mostly seasonal.
+A unique aspect of Czech cuisine is the dish 'beer cheese' which is cheese that is pickled in beer.
+The popular bar snack, utopenec, is sausage pickled with onions.
+Other vegetables, such as peppers and cucumbers, are also found pickled with utopenec.

+In Slovak tradition, pickling practices are quite similar to ones used in the Czech Republic.
+June and July is prime pickling season in Slovakia, where most people are bottling up their fruits and vegetables to preserve for enjoyment in the wintertime.

 North Caucasian, Russian, Ukrainian and Belarusian pickled items include beets, mushrooms, tomatoes, sauerkraut, cucumbers, ramsons, garlic, eggplant (which is typically stuffed with julienned carrots), custard squash, and watermelon.
 Garden produce is commonly pickled using salt, dill, blackcurrant leaves, bay leaves and garlic and is stored in a cool, dark place.
 The leftover brine (called rassol (рассол) in Russian) has a number of culinary uses in these countries, especially for cooking traditional soups, such as shchi, rassolnik, and solyanka.
 Rassol, especially cucumber or sauerkraut rassol, is also a favorite traditional remedy against morning hangover.

 Southern Europe

-An Italian pickled vegetable dish is giardiniera, which includes onions, carrots, celery and cauliflower.
-Many places in southern Italy, particularly in Sicily, pickle eggplants and hot peppers.
+An Italian pickled vegetable dish is giardiniera, which comes from the root word "giardino" and translates in english to garden.
+Typical inclusions to giardiniera are carrots, celery, peppers, onions, cauliflower and whatever other vegetables were found in the garden.

-In Albania, Bulgaria, Serbia, North Macedonia and Turkey, mixed pickles, known as turshi, tursija or turshu form popular appetizers, which are typically eaten with rakia.
-Pickled green tomatoes, cucumbers, carrots, bell peppers, peppers, eggplants, and sauerkraut are also popular.

-Turkish pickles, called turşu, are made out of vegetables, roots, and fruits such as peppers, cucumber, Armenian cucumber, cabbage, tomato, eggplant (aubergine), carrot, turnip, beetroot, green almond, baby watermelon, baby cantaloupe, garlic, cauliflower, bean and green plum.
-A mixture of spices flavor the pickles.

-In Greece, pickles, called τουρσί(α), are made out of carrots, celery, eggplants stuffed with diced carrots, cauliflower, tomatoes, and peppers.
+In the Middle East and Balkan Region, pickled vegetables (most commonly used are peppers, carrots and cauliflower) are known regionally as turshi, tursija, torshi or turshu.
+This dish can be enjoyed on its own, in sandwiches or salads, and as a side to popular dishes like Lahm Bi Ajeen.
+In Greece, pickles, called τουρσί (pronounced toursi) are made out of carrots, celery, eggplants stuffed with diced carrots, cauliflower, tomatoes, and peppers.